-You need not worry that you’ll lose everything when you file a bankruptcy case.
+You don't need to worry that you’ll lose everything when you file a bankruptcy case.
 But, you might not be able to exempt (protect) all of your property, either.
 Here are some things you should know:

-- Exempt property.
-Your ability to keep your property depends on whether the asset appears on the Michigan or the federal bankruptcy exemption list.
-As a Michigan resident, you can claim either the Michigan or the federal exemptions, but you can’t mix and match between the two lists.
+Your ability to keep your property depends on whether the asset appears on Michigan or the federal bankruptcy exemption list.
+As a Michigan resident, you can claim either Michigan or federal exemptions, but you can’t mix and match between the two lists.

 The state of Michigan periodically adjusts the amounts in its exemption list.
 You’ll want to make sure you have the most recent information by checking for updates with Michigan Department of Treasury in the Economic Reports section.